Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/essay.md

 This is one of the elegant parts of the architecture.
 The same technical model that makes writing signs processable also makes them searchable.

+The `T` marker makes temporal-prefix presence part of the query. `Q` finds all signs. `QT` finds signs that have a temporal prefix and can therefore participate in sequence-based sorting. `QS10000` finds signs that contain `S10000` in the spatial signbox, with or without a temporal prefix. `QTS10000` adds the sortable-sign requirement and finds signs that have a temporal prefix and contain `S10000` in the signbox.

+When `T` follows an `A...` prefix pattern, it closes that temporal-prefix query.
+The pattern is prefix-initial: `QA...T` finds signs whose temporal prefix starts with the specified sequence pattern, not only signs whose entire temporal prefix is exactly that pattern.

 ## Worked query examples

 Consider this FSW sign: